-When Yahuwah [the LORD] hears our voice in prayer, He has a promise for us:
+When Yahuwah [the Hebrew name for the LORD] hears our voice in prayer, He has a promise for us:

 That promise is almost overwhelming!
-What great love of God this promise reveals!
+What an immense love of God this promise reveals!

-As we saw in That It May Be Well With You, because Abba “Daddy” Father loves us, He wants things to be well with us!
+As we saw in That It May Be Well With You, because our heavenly Father loves us, He wants things to be well with us!
 Therefore, if our genuine request is for His help, or for healing (in body or soul), then we can be sure we ARE praying according to His will.

 All of us want our prayers to be answered!